EncodingActs/EncodingActs.github.io/README.md

-This repository is to host the ontologies and RDF files.
+This repository is to host the ontologies and RDF files used to develop the Martial Arts MAsters Knowledge Graph (MA2KG).

-This project is licensed under the terms of the MIT license.
+Files in this repository are licensed under the terms of the MIT license.